Buying A Gun in Costa Rica- 7 Step Guide – Can You Buy One?

 Whatever the reason may be, you are interested in buying a gun in Costa Rica.
 The question is, can you legally own a gun here.
 In short, if you aren’t a citizen only PERMANENT RESIDENTS qualify for purchasing a firearm.
 Remember you are a temporary resident for 5 years before you are able to apply for permanent residency.

 So if you have your permanent residency and would like to own a firearm read on.

-Your more than welcome to visit the handful of gun shops (Armerias) in Costa Rica and they will be quite helpful and answer questions for you, but if your serious about purchasing a firearm, the gun shop is actually the last place you will end up.
+You are more than welcome to visit the handful of gun shops (Armerias) in Costa Rica and they will be quite helpful and answer questions for you, but if you are serious about purchasing a firearm, the gun shop is actually the last place you will end up.
 Below are the steps that must be completed before you can purchase a firearm.

 Step 1-Get fingerprinted: